kimjarvis/reemote/docs/source/tutorial.rst

     | which wget                                                                | True                       | True                      |
     +---------------------------------------------------------------------------+----------------------------+---------------------------+

-The Packages class is a declarative.
-After it is executed the wget package is present on the server, or absent depending on the option.
+The ``Packages`` class is a **declarative** and **idempotent** resource.
+Its purpose is to ensure the ``wget`` package is either present on or absent from the server, depending on the specified option.

+The class declares a desired state (e.g., ``wget`` must be present).
+Executing the class multiple times will not change the final outcome, making it idempotent.
-Whether the package was already installed or not does not matter at all.
+Whether the package was already in the desired state or not is irrelevant.

-The declartive nature of the Packages class makes it idempotent.
-We can run the class as many times as we like without affecting the outcome.

-The Packages class yields and "apt-get install" operations to install the wget package and and "apt-get remove" operation to remove it.
-The present flag indicates that only the install is executed.
-We can see this in the Executed column.
-The Executed flag of the Packages class is also set to True.
-This indicates that the Class was exectued.
+The **Executed** flag for the ``Packages`` class is set to ``True``, indicating that the class logic ran.

-The Packages class yields "apt list --installed" operations to list all of the installed packages.
-It compares the results of these two operations and sets the Changed flags.
-The lists of packages is unequal, becase the wget pacakge has been installed.
-This causes the chagned flag to be set to True for the install operation.
-It also causes the changed flag to be set to True for the Packages class.
-The wget package is installed and the "which wget" finds it at "/usr/bin/wget".
+The **Changed** flag indicates whether the system's state was modified.

+*   The result of the ``apt list --installed`` check after the commands are executed is compared to the initial state.
+*   If the lists are unequal (e.g., the ``wget`` package was missing and needed to be installed), the Changed flag is set to ``True`` for both the specific install operation and the overall ``Packages`` class.

 Reemote does not wrap shell commands
 ------------------------------------

 Simple shell commands, such as the "which wget" in the example above are not wrapped in Classes to make them delarative and idempotent.
 In some cases, they could be.
-But in general, reemote takes the approach that it is better to be clear what is going on, rather than obfuscate simple operations behind wrappers.
+But in general, Reemote takes the approach that it is better to be clear what is going on, rather than obfuscate simple operations behind wrappers.
 Shell commands are assumed to change the host.
 In the case of the "which wget" command no changes occur on the host.